EmbarkStudios/spirt/README.md

 **SPIR-🇹** is a research project aimed at exploring shader-oriented IR designs derived from SPIR-V, and producing a framework around such an IR to facilitate advanced compilation pipelines, beyond what existing SPIR-V tooling allows for.

-Such a need arose in the [Rust-GPU](https://github.com/EmbarkStudios/rust-gpu) project, which requires a variety of legalization passes to turn general-purpose (Rust<sup>1</sup>) code operating on *untyped* memory, into GPU-friendly direct data-flow.
+Such a need arose in the [Rust-GPU] project, which requires a variety of legalization passes to turn general-purpose (Rust<sup>1</sup>) code operating on *untyped* memory, into GPU-friendly direct data-flow.
-Our goal is to replace the existing [Rust-GPU](https://github.com/EmbarkStudios/rust-gpu) SPIR-V legalizations passes with **SPIR-🇹** equivalents - but even more imporantly, **SPIR-🇹** should allow writing much more powerful legalization/optimization passes, that would've been unfathomable<sup>2</sup> for direct SPIR-V manipulation.
+Our goal is to replace the existing [Rust-GPU] SPIR-V legalizations passes with **SPIR-🇹** equivalents - but even more imporantly, **SPIR-🇹** should allow writing much more powerful legalization/optimization passes, that would've been unfathomable<sup>2</sup> for direct SPIR-V manipulation.

 ---

-<sub><sup>1</sup> Rust is not unique in its needs here, and more languages (or IRs) could eventually make use of such a framework, but the initial design and implementation work has focused on [Rust-GPU](https://github.com/EmbarkStudios/rust-gpu)</sub>
+<sub><sup>1</sup> Rust is not unique in its needs here, and more languages (or IRs) could eventually make use of such a framework, but the initial design and implementation work has focused on [Rust-GPU]</sub>

 <sub><sup>2</sup> not outright impossible, but requiring excessive development/maintenance cost, having to constantly balance correctness and power (more conservative passes are easier to trust), etc.</sub>

+## Disclaimer

+This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Khronos Group Inc., or any of its subsidiaries or its affiliates.
+The official Khronos Group Inc. website can be found at https://www.khronos.org.
+The names SPIR, SPIR-V, as well as related names, marks, emblems and images are trademarks of their respective owners.

+<sub><i>Additional context: the name of this project is a pun on SPIR-V, and entirely unrelated to SPIR (the older IR standard).</i></sub>

 ## Status

 🚧 *This project is in active design and development, many details can and will change* 🚧

+If you're interested in using **SPIR-🇹** yourself, you may want to first take a look at [the issue tracker](https://github.com/EmbarkStudios/spirt/issues) for relevant issues, and even open new ones describing your usecase.
+With the initial focus being on [Rust-GPU]'s usecase, various (otherwise desirable) functionality/APIs/docs may be lacking, or rapidly changing - at the same time, discussions around widening the scope and usability of **SPIR-🇹** _in the long term_ are still welcome.

 ### Non-goals (at least in the short term)